bitovi/hatchify/packages/react-rest/README.md

 ## Building a Simple Todo App with react-rest

 The following guide creates a simple Todo app from scratch.
+At first, it will look like this:

 ![Todo app without relationships](doc/attachments/todo-app.png)

-Then we extend the app with relationships.
+Then, we'll extend the app to handle relationships:

 ![Todo app with relationships](doc/attachments/todo-app-with-relationships.png)